 The prosecutor can decide whether to charge a wobbler as a misdemeanor or felony, depending on the circumstances.
 But a judge may reduce a felony charge to a misdemeanor by imposing the misdemeanor sentence or declaring it as a misdemeanor when granting probation—or even at some point after probation was granted.

-If you're facing criminal charges in California, you should speak with a criminal defense lawyer as soon as possible.
-An attorney can explain how the law applies to your situation—including when a crime that's normally a misdemeanor could lead to felony charges because of your criminal history—and help you get the best possible outcome to your case, which might include a favorable plea bargain if that's appropriate.
+If you're facing criminal charges in California, speak with a criminal defense lawyer as soon as possible.
+An attorney can explain how the law applies to your situation—including when a crime that's normally a misdemeanor could lead to felony charges because of your criminal history—and help you get the best possible outcome for your case, which might include a favorable plea bargain if that's appropriate.

 And if you've already been convicted of a crime, you may want to speak to a lawyer about requesting a dismissal to clear your criminal record or seeking to have a felony reduced to a misdemeanor (if the crime was a wobbler or was changed from a felony to a misdemeanor under California's Proposition 47).